COMPLAINT HANDLING PROCEDURES

-R.J.
-O’Brien & Associates Canada Inc. (“RJO Canada”) has created an internal process for documenting, handling and resolving complaints in an efficient and expedient manner.
+RJOC has created a process for documenting, handling and resolving complaints in an efficient and expedient manner.

 The fair and timely handling of client complaints is vital to the overall integrity of the investment industry.
-RJO Canada regards the handling of all client complaints as an essential element of the proper servicing of client accounts generally, and believes an effective framework for dealing with client complaints is in keeping with appropriate standards of professionalism for the industry.
+RJOC regards the handling of all client complaints as an essential element of the proper servicing of client accounts generally, and believes an effective framework for dealing with client complaints is in keeping with appropriate standards of professionalism in the industry.
+RJOC’s procedures require that complaints be dealt with fairly and expeditiously through a fair and thorough investigation.

-- A “complaint” can be against RJO Canada, the Account Executive on the account, or any other employee of RJO Canada.
+- A “complaint” can be against RJOC, the Account Executive on the account, or any other employee of RJOC.

 - A complaint is any verbal or recorded expression of dissatisfaction alleging misconduct.